mbbischoff/website/about.markdown

 ### Elsewhere

-You can [contact Matt here](/contact) or find them online in all of these places:
+You can [contact mb here](/contact) or find them online in all of these places:

 🐦 [Twitter](https://twitter.com/mb)
 🌅 [Instagram](https://instagram.com/mattb)